 Notes – In Turkish, people are formally referred to by their first name followed by ‘Bey’ for men, and ‘Hanım’ for women.

-– The seaside residences along the Bosphorus are specifically called, ‘yalı’ in Turkish.
+– Seaside residences are specifically called, ‘yalı’ in Turkish.

 – Valide is the Ottoman word for “mother” (c.f.
 “Valide Sultan”), and hanımefendi can be translated as “gentlewoman” or “lady” (though without necessarily implying gentility).